 Statistics are showing increases in familial stress, domestic violence and, anecdotally, we’re seeing more couples separated and under one roof.
 We are filing more applications for parenting orders and orders relating to property.
 COVID-19 is bringing these matters to ahead because people have had more time to think about themselves and their children.
 This is particularly the case for families affected by border controls.

-The Chief Justice of the Family Court has just issued new directions with respect to COVID-19, stating that if it is a COVID-19 related issue, you go to the front of the queue.
+The Chief Justice of the Family Court has issued new directions with respect to COVID-19, stating that if it is a COVID-19 related issue, you go to the front of the queue.
 The court has also implemented a series of new procedures, which family lawyers must be proficient in.
-Parties can now also conduct entire court hearings by telephone or Zoom, and the court is expediting children’s matters to resolve Covid-19 stresses faster.
+Parties can now also conduct entire court hearings by telephone or Zoom, and the court is expediting children’s matters to resolve COVID-19 stresses faster.

 In response to these extraordinary circumstances, we are offering our clients more legal services, with the addition of Emily.
-We work as a team and are helping our clients remotely as well as in our offices, whether that be in NSW, at our Kingscliff office, in Coolangatta, Robina Town Centre or Brisbane.
+We work as a team and are helping our clients remotely as well as in our offices, whether that be in New South Wales at our Kingscliff office, in Coolangatta, Robina Town Centre or Brisbane.
 We now have an experienced resident family lawyer at each of our offices which is important during the border closure and restrictions on local travel.